Oscar Crino

-Oscar Crino (born 9 August 1962) is a former Australian international soccer player who played as a central midfielder.
+Oscar Crino (born 9 August 1962) is a former Australian international soccer player who played as a central midfielder for the Australian national side.
 He was an Australian Institute of Sport scholarship holder.

 Early life

 Crino was born in 1962 in Buenos Aires, Argentina and arrived in Australia with his family in 1972.

-Playing career

 Club career

 Crino played primarily in the National Soccer League with South Melbourne, Footscray JUST and Preston.
 He also played briefly in Cyprus with Anorthosis Famagusta and in Hong Kong with Tung Sing.

 International career

-A regular player in the Australian national side through the 1980s Crino played 70 times for the national team, including 37 times in full international match for six goals.
+A regular player in the Australian team through the 1980s, Crino played 70 times for the national team, including 37 times in full international match for six goals.

 Coaching career

 Crino is now coaching in Victorian State League 2NW with Cairnlea FC (www.cairnleafc.com.au).